gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Do what you can,"
 he said curtly, gesturing at Able.
 "Bee!
 Get yourself hitched to the wagon.
-We're rolling in three minutes."
+Make sure the rest of them are out of commission."
-He glared at the burned-out crab bot.
+He kick the burned-out crab bot nearest the wagon.
-"What in the Makers' names were they doing this far out?"
+"Who in the Makers' names are *this* lot?"

-And that was when Gumption heard Sindy scream, "Maddy!"
+That was when Gumption heard Sindy scream,
+"Maddy!"
-He whirled around just in time to see the helibot that had escaped earlier shoot into the sky with the older Roo sister dangling in its claws.
+He whirled around just in time to see one of the helibots that had escaped earlier rise into the air with the older Roo sister dangling in its claws.

+Thoughtful raised her rifle.
+"No!"
+Gumption knocked it aside,
+sending her shot into the trees.

+"Help her!
+Help her!
+You gotta get her back!"
+Sindy wailed,
+but there was nothing anyone could do.

 </section>